Tracker-Friendly/TeRMiGeN/README.md

 Installation
 ------------------------------
-Download spambot.shortcut and open it to intstall
+Download TeRMiGEN.shortcut and open it to intstall

 Uninstall